GSI-CS-CO/bel_projects/README.md

 ## Build Flow
 ### Required Packages
-Question: Which Packages Are Required?
+Question: Which packages are required?

 Answer: You need to have installed the following packages before you can configure and build Etherbone and Saftlib: